Triston Casas Player Props: Red Sox vs. Angels

-After going 0-for-3 in his last game, Triston Casas and the Boston Red Sox face the Los Angeles Angels (who will hand the ball to Patrick Sandoval) at 7:10 PM ET on Friday.
+The Boston Red Sox, including Triston Casas (batting .100 in his past 10 games, with two doubles, a home run, two walks and two RBI), take on starter Tyler Anderson and the Los Angeles Angels at Fenway Park, Saturday at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rays.
+He had a hitless showing in his most recent game (0-for-3) against the Angels.

 Triston Casas Game Info & Props vs. the Angels